Stefan27182/Arima-examples-from-08-crash-in-markdown-file-or-html/Arima_summaries_models_and_forecasts_.md

 ![](Forecasts/Crude/Crude_Oil_actual_01-06_w_Arima_[013][001]_[52]_07-09.png)

-#### While the first model doesn't fit the data as well as the two that follow it, it still produces the best scores and the best looking graph out of the three.
+#### While the first model doesn't fit the data as well as the two that follow it (i.e. it is not over fitted), it still produces the best scores and the best looking graph out of the three.

 ***